sagar8080/data-fusion-engineering/README.md

 |:--:|
 | Data Ingestion into the Landing Zone |

 ## Load and Transform

 Data from all sources is transformed into a cohesive data model using DataProc and PySpark.
 The transformation occurs bi-hourly, dovetailing with the ingest timing to ensure a balance between data freshness and system efficiency.
 During this stage, data is prepared for analysis, conforming to a relational schema that supports complex queries.

+1. **Data Proc Initialization**: Initialize a DataProc cluster within the Google Cloud (GCP) environment to enable effective communication between data nodes and facilitate batch processing.

+2. **Virtual Machine Setup**: Set up a Google Compute Engine (GCE) VM equipped with necessary compute resources to host and execute data loading and transformation scripts, utilizing CRON expressions for robust scheduling across any infrastructure.

+3. **Batch Loading**: Utilize the `run_load_to_raw.sh`  shell script for moving data from the landing zone into the raw data zone.
+This script manages the initialization of the cluster, batch loads data into the code bucket and BigQuery, and terminates the cluster post-successful execution.
+This script is also tested locally to ensure consistent execution across various environments.
+This Batch Loading Script is run once daily on a defined schedule using using `CRONTAB` file available on all Linux Distros.

+4. **PySpark Job Creation**: Develop and deploy PySpark scripts on the DataProc cluster to handle more intricate data transformations and processing tasks.

+5. **Transformation to Production Data**: The `run_transformation.sh` shell script is used to refine raw data into production-ready data sets.
+This script coordinates the execution of PySpark scripts and, similar to other scripts, is also tested locally to validate its performance in different environments.
+The Transformation Script is run once daily on a defined schedule `CRONTAB` file available on all Linux Distros.

+6. **Monitoring & Optimization**: Continuously monitor the performance of both the DataProc cluster and the Compute Engine VM, as well as script executions, using GCP's monitoring tools.
+This monitoring assists in adjusting compute resources and optimizing script execution to enhance processing speed and resource efficiency.

 ![Setting up DataProc Cluster](https://github.com/sagar8080/data-fusion-engineering/assets/74659975/23fbb913-3a74-492b-9e3b-8edc95866cef)
 |:--:|